Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: PAPR: Definition and Relevance

-It is worth emphasizing that CM may provide much better power de-rating estimation than PAPR, primarily because it is always used with fitted regression coefficients from measurements, whereas PAPR is typically evaluated in its raw form, without linear fitting.
-However, nothing prevents applying a linear regression to PAPR as well, to estimate more realistic de-rating values.
-In fact, in the original 3GPP contribution introducing CM~\cite{R1-060023}, a linear fitting of PAPR was also considered: ${\rm MPR} \approx 0.855({\rm PAPR} -3)$.
-Although CM provided a slightly better overall fit, the relationship between power de-rating and PAPR still followed a linear correlation reasonably well.
-More recent evaluations, such as~\cite{ICCT17}, confirms this.
+It is worth emphasizing that CM may provide a much better power de-rating estimation than PAPR, primarily because it is always used with fitted regression coefficients from measurements, whereas PAPR is typically evaluated in its raw form, without linear fitting.
+However, nothing prevents applying a linear regression to PAPR as well.
+In fact, the 3GPP contribution introducing CM~\cite{R1-060023} also considered a linear fitting of PAPR, $\approx 0.855({\rm PAPR} -3)$, showing that power de-rating correlates reasonably well with PAPR after regression, although CM provided a slightly better overall fit.
+More recent evaluations, such as~\cite{ICCT17}, confirms this trend.

-In any case, neither CM nor PAPR can fully predict realistic power de-rating values.
-For instance, in~\cite{R1-2305484}, both the CM and PAPR of QPSK with FDSS appear worse than with clipping, while the measured power de-rating is actually better.
-Most importantly, the impact of bandwidth allocation size and position relative to the system bandwidth is not captured by either CM or PAPR.
+In any case, a single-regression of neither CM nor PAPR could fully predict realistic power de-rating in all scenarios.
+In particular, both metrics in their raw forms fail to capture the impact of bandwidth size and allocation position~\cite{R1-2305484}.